elasekness/RNASeq_workshop/Day4.md

 	plot(igraph_object, layout=layout_nicely(igraph_object), vertex.size=V(igraph_object)$degree, vertex.label=NA, vertex.color=V(igraph_object)$color)

 > We populate a `color` attribute for our graph vertices depending on whether the names of the vertices are found in `genes`. <br>
-> The `ifelse` statement has the following syntax: if the vertex names of `igraph_object` are in `genes`, then assign `lightblue`, else assign `gray` <br>
+> The `ifelse` statement has the following syntax: if the vertex names of `igraph_object` are in `genes`, then assign `lightblue`, else assign `gray`. <br>

 # Label only vertices that are differentially expressed.

-We can use another `ifelse` statement to label only certain nodes on our network graph and minimize clutter
+We can use another `ifelse` statement to label only certain nodes on our network graph and minimize clutter.

 	plot(igraph_object, layout=layout_as_tree(igraph_object), vertex.color=V(igraph_object)$color, vertex.label=ifelse(V(igraph_object)$name %in% genes, V(igraph_object)$name, NA))

 # Resize vertices based on their log2FoldChanges.

-Create a dataframe with the vertex names
+Create a dataframe with the vertex names.

 	V_names <- as.data.frame(V(igraph_object)$name)
 	colnames(V_names) <- "name"